Boxford, Berkshire: Archaeology

 A number of Bronze Age features have been recorded near Boxford, and an urn of this period has been found.
 A hearth and pottery fragments from the Iron Age, including a La Tène pot, have been found near the north end of Boxford Common.
 Iron Age pottery fragments and a possible earthwork have also been found near Borough Hill.
 Mud Hall Cottage on Wyfield Farm is the site of a large Roman building which was excavated about 1870.
 Roman pottery and coins have been found at Boxford Rectory.
 The course of the Ermin Way Roman road that linked Corinium Dobunnorum (Cirencester) and Calleva Atrebatum (Silchester) passes through the south of the parish.
 A 140 yd section is visible from aerial archaeology near William's Copse.
 The Boxford Roman mosaic, perhaps 10 metres square, was found in 2017.
 It was on the floor of a villa dating from the 4th century AD.

 Manor

 In 958 King Eadred granted property at Boxore to his servant Wulfric, and in 968 King Edgar the Peaceful granted a similar amount of property here to his servant Elfwin.
 Both men ceded their holdings to Abingdon Abbey, which thus held the whole manor of Boxford before the Norman Conquest.
-The Domesday Book of 1086 records Boxford as Bochesorne.
+Domesday Book of 1086 records Boxford as Bochesorne.
 It says under the list of lands that belonged to Abingdon Abbey:

 Boxford House is a Grade II listed country house which is believed to date from 1825.
 It is built of ashlar masonry in a Gothic revival style, with mullioned and transomed windows.
 It has a slate roof and a parapet.